-It should be mentioned here that in paper [4], the performance is slightly better where trace=430.3.
-But our system was trained in the same way as [5] to detect a single instance of each action within arbitrary sequences while Schuldt's system has the easier task of classifying each complete sequence (containing several repetitions of same action) into one of six classes.
+It should be mentioned here that in paper (Schuldt et al., 2004), the performance is slightly better where trace=430.3.
+But our system was trained in the same way as (Ke et al., 2005) to detect a single instance of each action within arbitrary sequences while Schuldt's system has the easier task of classifying each complete sequence (containing several repetitions of same action) into one of six classes.

-Fig. 4.
-Comparison results on the correctly classified rate based on different methods: Ke's method; SVM on MHI; SVM on MMHI; SVM on the concatenated feature (VEC2) of MHI and MMHI and SVM\2K on MHI and MMHI;SVM on histogram of MHI; SVM on the combined feature of MHI and histogram of MHI; SVM on combined feature of Haar wavelet transform of MHI and histogram of MHI.
+Figure 4: Comparison results on the correctly classified rate based on different methods: Ke's method; SVM on MHI; SVM on MMHI; SVM on the concatenated feature (VEC2) of MHI and MMHI and SVM\2K on MHI and MMHI;SVM on histogram of MHI; SVM on the combined feature of MHI and histogram of MHI; SVM on combined feature of Haar wavelet transform of MHI and histogram of MHI.